Zero-Shot Learning with Common Sense Knowledge Graphs: Tasks and Results

-\textbf{Experimental Setup.} We evaluate ZSL-KG with an LSTM aggregator (ZSL-KG-LSTM) and a Transformer aggregator (ZSL-KG-Tr).
-We use two-layer graph neural networks, corresponding to two hops around each class node.
-During training and testing, we pick the 50 and 100 node neighbours with the highest hitting probabilities for the first and the second hop, respectively.
+We evaluate our framework on three zero-shot learning tasks: fine-grained entity typing, intent classification, and object classification.

-We adapt GCNZ, SGCN, and DGP for zero-shot learning tasks in language.
-GCNZ \cite{cmuwang2018zero} uses symmetrically normalized graph Laplacian to generate the class representations.
-SGCN \cite{kampffmeyer2019rethinking} uses an asymmetrical normalized graph Laplacian to learn the class representations.
-Finally, DGP \cite{kampffmeyer2019rethinking} exploits the hierarchical graph structure and avoids dilution of knowledge from intermediate nodes.
-They use a dense graph connectivity scheme with a two-stage propagation from ancestors and descendants to learn the class representations.
-We mapped the classes to the nodes in the WordNet graph for each dataset.
-On the language tasks, all three methods use two-layer graph neural networks.
-On the computer vision task, we use the code obtained from \cite{kampffmeyer2019rethinking} to replicate the methods.
+In all our experiments, we compare ZSL-KG with other graph-based methods: GCNZ, SGCN, and DGP.
+GCNZ \citep{wang:cvpr18} uses symmetrically normalized graph Laplacian to generate the class representations.
+SGCN, introduced as a baseline in \citet{kampffmeyer:cvpr19}, uses an asymmetrical normalized graph Laplacian to learn the class representations.
+Finally, DGP \citep{kampffmeyer:cvpr19} uses a dense graph connectivity scheme with a two-stage propagation from ancestors and descendants to learn the class representations.

+In each task, we also evaluate ZSL-KG against the specialized state-of-the-art methods.
+These methods are considered specialized because they either cannot easily be adapted to multiple domains (e.g., attribute-based methods cannot easily be adapted to language dataset) or require greater human effort to make them applicable to other domains (e.g., mapping ImageNet to Wikipedia articles).
+The code for our experiments has been released\footnote{\href{https://github.com/BatsResearch/nayak-tmlr22-code}{https://github.com/BatsResearch/nayak-tmlr22-code}}.

+\textbf{Setup.} We use two-layer graph neural networks for the graph-based methods and ZSL-KG.
+We mapped the classes to the nodes in the WordNet graph for each dataset and use the code obtained from \citet{kampffmeyer:cvpr19} to adapt the methods to language datasets.
+We provide details related to the mapping of classes to ConceptNet, post-processing ConceptNet, sampling, and random walk details in Appendix \ref{app:sec:concept_setup} and the pseudocode for ZSL-KG in Appendix \ref{app:sec:pseudocode}.
+Additional task-specific details are below.